-By "shellfish", we mean edible crustaceans and mollusks, including abalone, clams, crab, crayfish (crawdads, crawfish), lobster, mussels, octopus, oysters, prawns, scallops, shrimp, langoustines, and squid.
-Small crustaceans such as shrimp usually are scavengers, feeding on very small shellfish and other zooplankton, as well as plant detritus and parts of creatures that have fallen to the ocean floor.
+By "shellfish", we mean edible crustaceans and mollusks, including abalone, clam, crab, crayfish, lobster, mussel, octopus, oyster, prawn, scallop, shrimp, langoustine, and squid.
+Small crustaceans such as shrimp are scavengers, feeding on very small shellfish and other zooplankton, as well as detritus that has fallen to the ocean floor.

 Large crustaceans such as lobster are more likely to be active predators, consuming smaller fish and shellfish.
 Bivalves such as clams generally feed by pumping water across their gills and trapping phytoplankton.